RouterRoidz/WiiU-SWKBD-scripts/README.md

 Don't expect a ton of things here.
 I'll make them when I want to make them.

+# What you'll need
 You will need Python 2 or higher to use these scripts, however Python 3 or above is recommended.
 A copy of pyGecko is included in each folder.

 Run with `python (script).py` (or just double click the script if you're on Windows).

 Make sure to change the IP address at the top of the script to that of your console's IP address.

+# A few things to keep in mind
-Using the latest version of TCPGecko will NOT work for system appliets (Friends List, Miiverse, etc...)
+- Using the latest version of TCPGecko will NOT work for system appliets (Friends List, Miiverse, etc...)

-Mii Maker also will not work with the latest TCPGecko due to the nature of homebrew on Wii U.
+- Mii Maker also will not work with the latest TCPGecko due to the nature of homebrew on Wii U.